Up to 50% off sofas & mattresses — limited‑time deals.

 • Families or frequent hosts who want flexible seating zones

-• Households that prefer practical, lower-stress upholstery
+• Households that want lower-stress upholstery

 Where it falls short